Skip to main content

 GET:/epayment/v1/payments/{reference}/events

-Create payment
+Create a single online payment

 The payment flow is user-initiated.
 The user selects a card in the Vipps MobilePay app, and Vipps MobilePay calls your cardCallbackUrl synchronously with the card token.
 You process the payment and respond with the result, then update us with the outcome.